 Calling all creative nurses!
 I am currently compiling a New Zealand anthology of poetry by nurses, which is due to be published on International Nurses’ Day, 12 May 2017.
 Details of eligibility and how to submit your work can be found below.

 “What does nursing have to do with poetry?” it might be asked.
 Do nurses write poetry?
 Do they read it?
-Most lovers of poetry are familiar with doctor poets and writers such as Dannie Abse, William Carlos Williams, Glenn Colqhoun, to cite a local example.
+Most lovers of poetry are familiar with doctor poets and writers such as Dannie Abse, William Carlos Williams, and Glenn Colqhoun (to cite a local example).
 But how many nurse poets do you know of?

 Poetry and Nursing start on the back foot perhaps, when, from a purist perspective, “Medical Humanities” is not Nursing.
 Medicine and things medical are not nursing, although the broader concept of “Health and Humanities” a subtitle of this blog, seems apt.